SnapGames/GDJ101/README.md

 ## Compile

-To compile ythe full project, please execute the followin' command :
+To compile the full project, please execute the followin' command :

     $> mvn clean install